Freedom of information

-An applicant can ask for the following decisions to be reviewed:
+An applicant can ask for a review of the following decisions if ASQA:

-- if ASQA refuses to provide access to all or part of a document
+- refuses to provide access to all or part of a document

-- if ASQA defers providing access to all or part of a document
+- defers providing access to all or part of a document

-- if ASQA refuses to change or annotate personal information about an applicant that the applicant claims is incomplete, incorrect, out of date or misleading.
+- refuses to change or annotate personal information about an applicant that the applicant claims is incomplete, incorrect, out of date or misleading.

 A third party who disagrees with ASQA's decision to provide access to documents that contain information about them can also ask for the decision to be reviewed.

-The internal review will not be conducted by the officer who made the original decision, but rather, by other officer in the agency.
+The internal review will not be conducted by the officer who made the original decision, but rather, by another officer in the agency.

 ASQA will advise you of the outcome of the review within 30 days of receiving your request.

 You can ask the Australian Information Commissioner to review:

 You must make this request to the Information Commissioner within 60 days of receiving notice of the date of decision (or within 30 days of the notification of an affected third party).